Sections in this article:

 The Dropbox system extension is automatically installed when you install the Dropbox desktop app.
 It allows you to open online-only files from File Explorer (Windows), Finder (Mac), or third party applications.

-Note: If on a computer using an earlier operating system than macOS 11, you can update your system preferences to allow the blocked system extension.
+Note: If you’re on a computer using an earlier operating system than macOS 11, you can update your system preferences to allow the blocked system extension.
+Learn how to update your system preferences.

 To uninstall the system extension:

-As a team admin, you can uninstall the Dropbox system extension from your team’s computers.
-To do this, go to the Dropbox system extension page in the admin console, check the boxes, and click Uninstall.
+If you’re an admin for a Dropbox team account, you can uninstall the Dropbox system extension from your team’s computers.
+To do so:

-After the system extension is uninstalled, team members will still be able to use the Dropbox folder in File Explorer/Finder.
-However, all their online-only files will become available offline and the extension will be disabled for both their team account and any linked personal account they may have.
+After the system extension is uninstalled, team members will still be able to use the Dropbox folder in File Explorer (Windows) or Finder (Mac), but all of their online-only files will become available offline and the extension will be disabled for both their team account and any linked personal account they may have.

 The Dropbox system extension is secure and only used for online-only file management.
 It’s similar to other drivers and system extensions you may need to install for hardware or software, like printers, hard drives, or desktop applications.